patsimp/CS549_Person_Object_Detection/scripts/README.md

 1. **`kaggledatadownload.py`**: Downloads the raw image dataset from Kaggle.
 2. **`kaggledatasplit.py`**: Splits the downloaded dataset into training, validation, and test sets.
+3. **`sample_faces.py`**: Downsamples the large face dataset to a smaller, balanced subset.
+4. **`sample_objects.py`**: Downloads CIFAR-10 dataset using 'torchvision.datasets' and randomly samples and resizes the object images to match the face images.

 ## Usage